Living Here

 Application for registration form

-- Identification - The dog must at all times, wear a collar with an attached identifying tag
+- Identification - the dog must at all times, wear a collar with an attached identifying tag

-- Muzzling and effective control in public - The dog must not be in a public place unless it is muzzled and under the effective control of someone who has the control of no more than one dog of any breed or type at the same time
+- Muzzling and effective control in public - the dog must not be in a public place unless it is muzzled and under the effective control of someone who has the control of no more than one dog of any breed or type at the same time

-- De-sexing - All restricted dogs must be desexed
+- De-sexing - all restricted dogs must be desexed

-- Enclosure - A childproof enclosure must be maintained for the dog at the premises on which the dog is kept.
+- Enclosure - a childproof enclosure must be maintained for the dog at the premises on which the dog is kept.

 Enclosure requirements for regulated and restricted dogs